 Day 12: Full day on Inle Lake

-Join your local guide and take a short trishaw ride to the Nyaung Shwe jetty where we board a private, wooden motorboat for a full day excursion on Inle Lake.
+Join your local guide and take a short trishaw ride to the Nyaung Shwe jetty where a private, wooden motorboat awaits for a full day excursion on Inle Lake.
 Explore villages built on stilts and floating gardens, getting a chance to learn about the life and culture of the lake’s residents.
 Stop in at workshops making incredible hand-woven silks and fabrics created from the fibers of the lotus flower.

-We will also visit Phaung Daw Oo Pagoda where we can join local devotees as they come to pay homage to this sacred site.
+During the day visit Phaung Daw Oo Pagoda where we can join local devotees as they come to pay homage to this sacred site.
 If time allows, there will also be a stop at Nge Phe Chaung, a wooden monastery with a remarkable collection of Buddha images.

 Day 13: Free morning in Nyaung Shwe; Fly Heho to Yangon